-Petitioner argues that if the claim feature relating to a low stress dielectric is determined to require stress-balancing multiple dielectrics, Kowa discloses this feature.
+Petitioner argues that if claim features relating to a low stress dielectric is determined to require stress-balancing multiple dielectrics, Kowa discloses this feature.
 Pet.
-57-58.
-Petitioner does not propose this construction, and further, does not provide any support for this construction in the Petition.
-Id. at 57 ("Petitioner presents Ground 3 to the extent Patent Owner incorrectly argues that the claim features relating to low tensile stress dielectrics can be satisfied by" stress balancing.").
-Nonetheless, our construction of "low stress dielectric" does not require stress-balancing, (supra Claim Construction), and, as such, we are not persuaded by Petitioner's arguments that Kowa's alleged disclosure of stress-balancing teaches or suggests a "low stress dielectric," which we have construed to mean a dielectric having a stress of less than 8 x 108 dynes/cm2.
-Moreover, while Petitioner argues that Kowa discloses a "zero or slightly tensile net stress," Petitioner has not explained sufficiently how this disclosure teaches the claimed feature.
-Pet.
-57. As discussed above, in the context of describing "low stress dielectrics," the '862 patent distinguishes between a dielectric having low stress and those having conventional or high stress, including silicon nitride and silicon oxide dielectrics.
+56-58.
+Petitioner does not propose this construction and, further, does not provide any support for this construction in the Petition.
+Id. at 56 ("Petitioner presents Ground 3 to the extent Patent Owner incorrectly argues that the claim features relating to low tensile stress dielectrics can be satisfied by" stress balancing.").
+Nonetheless, our construction of "low stress dielectric" does not require stress-balancing, (supra Claim Construction), and, as such, we are not persuaded by Petitioner's arguments that Kowa's alleged disclosure of stress-balancing teaches or suggests a "low stress dielectric," which we have construed to mean a dielectric having a stress of less than $8 \ge 10^8$ dynes/cm2.
+Moreover, while Petitioner argues that Kowa discloses a "zero or very slightly tensile net stress can be achieved" with stress-balancing, Petitioner has not explained sufficiently how such a zero or slight net stress discloses a "low" stress dielectric."
+See Pet.
+59. As discussed above, in the context of describing a "low stress dielectric," the '542 patent distinguishes between a dielectric having low stress and those having conventional or high stress, including silicon nitride and silicon oxide dielectrics.
 Ex.
-1001, 8:62-9:4.
+1001, 8:66-9:11.